GLM-130B: An Open Bilingual Pre-trained Model: Inference on RTX 2080 Ti

 \vvpara{INT4 Quantization for RTX 3090s/2080s.} To further support popularized GPUs, we attempt to compress \glm as much as possible while maintaining performance superiority, particularly via quantization~\citep{zafrir2019q8bert,shen2020q,tao2022compression}, which introduces little task-agnostic performance drops for generative language models.

 Typically, the practice is to quantize both model weights and activations to INT8.
 However, our analysis in Appendix~\ref{app:activation_analysis} suggests that LLMs' activations may contain extreme outliers.
 Concurrently, the emergent outliers in OPT-175B and BLOOM-176B are also discovered~\citep{dettmers2022llm}, which influence only about 0.1\% feature dimensions and are thus solved by matrix multiplication decomposition for the outlying dimensions.
 Differently, there exist about 30\% outliers in GLM-130B's activations, making the technique above far less efficient.
 Thus, we decide to focus on the quantization of model weights (i.e., mostly linear layers) while keeping the FP16 precision for activations.
-We simply use post training absmax quantization, the weights are dynamically converted to FP16 precision at runtime, introducing a small computational overhead but greatly reducing the GPU memory usage for storing model weights.
+The quantized model is dynamically converted to FP16 precision at runtime, introducing a small computational overhead but greatly reducing the GPU memory usage for storing model weights.

-Excitingly, we manage to reach the INT4 weight quantization for \glm while existing successes have thus far only come to the INT8 level.
+Excitingly, we manage to reach the INT4 weight quantization for \glm while existing successes have thus far only come to the INT8.
 Memory-wise, by comparing to INT8, the INT4 version helps additionally save half of the required GPU memory to 70GB, thus allowing \glm inference on 4 $\times$ RTX 3090 Ti (24G) or 8 $\times$ RTX 2080 Ti (11G).
-Performance-wise, Table~\ref{tab:quantization} left indicates that without post-training at all, the INT4-version \glm experiences almost no performance degradation, thus maintaining the advantages over GPT-3 on common benchmarks.
+Performance-wise, Table~\ref{tab:quantization} left indicates that without post-training at all, the INT4-version \glm experiences almost no performance degradation, thus maintaining the performance advantages over GPT-3 on common benchmarks.